Compression with wildcards: All exact, or all minimal hitting sets: Numerical experiments

-\begin{itemize} \item [(i)] As is well known (and repeated in [W2]), having the BDD of a Boolean function $f$ yields at once the cardinality of the model set $Mod(f)$.
+\begin{itemize} \item [(i)] As is well known (and repeated in [6]), having the BDD of a Boolean function $f$ yields at once the cardinality of the model set $Mod(f)$.
 With a bit more effort (but in linear total time) one gets the model set of $f$ as a disjoint union of 012-rows.
-Unfortunately, when $Mod(f)=MHS(\HH)$, then the models are mutually incomparable, and so all 012-rows are necessarily 01-rows, i.e. no compression is achieved.
+Unfortunately, when $Mod(f)={\it MHS}(\HH)$, then the models are mutually incomparable, and so all 012-rows are necessarily 01-rows, i.e. no compression is achieved.
+(This is akin to 9.7.2.)
 Matters are alleviated but not cured by Toda's use of zero-supressed BDD's (=ZDD's).
-Thus the ZDD provides an implicite compression of $MHS(\HH)$ which e.g. suffices to yield $|MHS(\HH)|$ at once, often faster than the 18 competitors in [GV].
-But since $MHS(\HH)$ is only\footnote{If all hitting sets are encoded in a BDD then it follows from arXiv:1703.08511 that, if not the minimal, the transversals of fixed cardinality can be output in a compressed format (using $g$-wildcards).} output one-by-one this didn't always mean overall victory.
-The [T]-algorithm is probably faster than the minhit algorithm (even a future first grade version) whenever the compression-rate\footnote{The compression rate $|MHS(\HH)|/R$ not only depends on the structure of $\HH$ but also on the {\it order} in which the hyperedges are imposed.
+Thus the ZDD provides an implicite compression of ${\it MHS}(\HH)$ which often provided $|{\it MHS}(\HH)|$ faster than the 18 competitors in [1].
+But since ${\it MHS}(\HH)$ is only\footnote{If all hitting sets are encoded in a BDD then it follows from arXiv:1703.08511 that, if not the minimal, the transversals of fixed cardinality can be output in a compressed format (using $g$-wildcards).} output one-by-one this didn't always mean overall victory.
+The Toda-algorithm is probably faster than us whenever the compression-rate\footnote{The compression rate $|{\it MHS}(\HH)|/R$ not only depends on the structure of $\HH$ but also on the {\it order} in which the hyperedges are imposed.
 No research in that direction has been undertaken.} is low, such as for the (30,5000,7) signature.
 With increasing compression-rate the tables begin to turn.
-Also keep in mind: A compressed representation of $MHS(\HH)$ may be desirable enough that spending extra time on it is worthwile.
+Also keep in mind: Our more pleasantly compressed representation of ${\it MHS}(\HH)$ may be desirable enough that spending extra time on it is worthwile.

 \item [(ii)] Even when the final BDD is moderate in size, intermediate BDD's can be excessively large, thus causing memory problems.
 In contrast, the LIFO stack used by the transversal $e$-algorithm can never contain more than $h$ rows (this is a classic result about LIFO stacks).
-As we have seen, whatever problems arise with the semifinal rows afterwards, they are not memory problems.